NEW: At least 658,000 customers still without power, utilities report

 “If people think you’re crying wolf, the next time, when it’s really a serious threat, they might not do it,” the mayor said.

-Air travel continued to be affected.
-Authorities advised air travelers to check with their carriers ahead of the storm.
+Flights continued to be affected, and authorities advised air travelers to check with their carriers ahead of the storm.

-“Airlines serving the Port Authority’s major airports – Newark Liberty International, John F. Kennedy International and LaGuardia – have canceled all or a significant number of their flights beginning at noon today and continuing through early tomorrow,” the Port Authority of New York and New Jersey said Wednesday in a statement.
+“Airlines serving the Port Authority’s major airports – Newark Liberty International, John F. Kennedy International and LaGuardia – have canceled all or a significant number of their flights” through Thursday morning.

 CNN’s David Ariosto, Tom Watkins, Tina Burnside, Marina Carver, Kristen Hamill, Katia Hetter, Julia Talanova and Rob Frehse contributed to this report.